XCaminhante/redo/README.md

     redo version.txt
     redo common.h

+### Parallel jobs

+redo by default runs up to 4 sub processes in parallel.
+You can control the number of parallel jobs with the PARALLELJOBS variable.

 ## Troubleshooting

 If you ever run into issues (I doubt you will) and just want to rebuild the entire system, remove the `.redo` directory